On the third and fourth Betti numbers of a homogeneous space of a Lie group

-Surprisingly enough, apart from the results in \cite{BC, BCM} on the first and second cohomologies, there seems to be hardly any literature describing cohomologies in explicit ways, despite the availability of the above remarkable Cartan's theorem.
-Thus from computational point of view, it would be desirable to obtain simple descriptions of the cohomology groups, as in \cite[Theorem 3.3]{BC} and \cite[Theorem 3.3]{BCM} which should be based entirely on Lie theoretic data such as the Lie algebras of the associated groups, how the closed subgroup or the corresponding subalgebra is positioned in the ambient Lie group or the Lie algebra, and the component group of the closed subgroup.
-Towards this, we obtain explicit formulas for the lower dimensional cohomologies, namely, the third and the fourth ones; see Theorem \ref{thm-3rd-coh-general} and Theorem \ref{thm-4th-coh-general} appearing below.
-As the application of our results, we also obtain several interesting consequences in special cases; see \S~\ref{sec-application-new-top-invariant}, \S~\ref{appl-thm-compact} and \S~ \ref{appl-thm-noncompact}.
-This includes a new way of computing a certain topological invariant when the ambient compact group and the closed subgroup are semisimple; see Corollary \ref{corollay-in-the-intro}.
+Surprisingly enough, apart from the results in \cite{Bo, HS, Wa} mentioned above, which are proved in the past, there seems to be hardly any literature describing cohomologies or topological invariants in explicit ways, despite the availability of the above striking Cartan's theorem.
+Thus from the computational point of view, it would be desirable to obtain simple descriptions of the cohomology groups, which should be based entirely on Lie theoretic data such as the Lie algebras of the associated groups, how the closed subgroup or the corresponding subalgebra is positioned in the ambient Lie group or the Lie algebra, and the action of the component group of the closed subgroup on relevant spaces.
+As beginning steps towards addressing these questions, in the recent past in \cite[Theorem 3.3, Theorem 3.6]{BCM} simple and computable descriptions of the second and first cohomologies of general compact connected homogeneous spaces are obtained, extending an earlier result in \cite[Theorem 3.3]{BC}.
+Such descriptions turned out to be extremely useful in \cite{BC, BCM}, where second cohomology groups of nilpotent orbits are computed for classical Lie algebras.
+See also \cite{CM} for some more applications on the second cohomology of nilpotent orbits in exceptional Lie algebras along the same line.
+In the same spirit as our above work, in this paper we derive explicit formulas for the third and fourth de Rham cohomology groups of a compact connected homogeneous space in the most general setting; see Theorem \ref{thm-3rd-coh-general} and Theorem \ref{thm-4th-coh-general} appearing below.
+We also refer to \cite{A} and the recent work \cite{LW} for results on third Betti numbers when the ambient group is semisimple and the associated closed subgroup is connected; see also Section \ref{comparison} and Remark \ref{remark-LW} on chronological comparison and mathematical relationships with our results.
+As applications of our results, we also obtain a number of corollaries in important special cases; see Section \ref{appl-thm}.
+Furthermore, as an interesting noteworthy consequence of the above corollaries, we obtain a new and elegant description of a topological invariant in the setting where the ambient compact group is semisimple; see Theorem \ref{thm-invariant}, and Corollary \ref{cor-homotopy-inv}.